Tuesday, May 5, 2009

 Milk - which sends out a strong message from the gay community,

-- a story of an old man growing younger physically but wiser with age
+The curious case of Benjamin Button - a story of an old man growing younger physically but wiser with age

 Frost/Nixon - a window to American politics and the Nixon era and